10 Dynamic Types of Wood for Terrariums (+ Photos)

 Seemingly impervious to moisture, cork bark is an easy choice for any tropical terrarium build.

-๐Ÿ‘‰ Shop Cork Bark on Etsy.
+๐Ÿ‘‰ Shop Cork Bark on the Terrarium Tribe store.

 Terrarium cork bark